IIIF/api/source/api/annex/services/index.md

 ## Abstract
 {:.no_toc}
 This document describes the set of related services that have been identified within the IIIF as useful to reference from within the IIIF APIs.
-This primarily relates to the [Presentation API][XXX] but may be of use beyond that.
+This primarily relates to the [Presentation API][prezi-api] but may be of use beyond that.

-Please send feedback to [iiif-discuss@googlegroups.com][XXX]
+Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]

 ## Table of Contents
 {:.no_toc}